Up to 4 hours of hunger control with 10 grams of protein and 4 grams of fiber per serving.

 Aspartame (better known by the names NutraSweet, Equal, Spoonful and Equal-Measure), may be the worst one of all.
 Aspartame may account for 75 percent of adverse reactions to food additives reported to the FDA including weight gain, depression, fatigue, irritibility, anxiety attacks, migraines, heart palpatations and more.
 Some researchers say that chronic illlnesses may also be triggered or worsened by consuming aspartame.5 Sounds like a potentially very scary ingredient!

 Finally, artificial flavors are chemicals that are created and not originally sourced from a food product or nature.
-Artificial flavors may cause reactions including allerfic reactions, chest pain, fatugue, headaches and depression.6
+Artificial flavors may cause reactions including allergic reactions, chest pain, fatigue, headaches and depression.6

 But the bottom line is also this: artificial sweeteners contribute to weight gain.
 In fact, they may contribute to weight gain even more than regular table sugar.
 Studies show that artificial sweeteners, despite what many people think, actually increase the motivation to eat, since they do not activate satiety signals in your body.
 Several studies have shown a link between artificial sweetener use and weight gain.7